Competitive Content Analysis: Your Step-by-Step Guide

 Fill content gaps

-Another way to act on competitor analysis insights is to get your next content ideas from competitor data.
+Another way to act on competitor analysis and competitive research we performed above is to get your next content ideas from competitor data.

 You can cover more topics, focusing on areas that your competition doesn’t.
 This is a strategy used by 72% of B2B content marketers, according to the CMI report.